Changissnz/charlotte_county_will_be_kul_elna/README.md

 But I am stopping short of stating that that guarantees eternal damnation.
 I believe that wanting for an idyllic life is also sinful, from the basis of sloth.
 Sloth, being a sin, falls in the bottom half of the Seven Deadly Sins.
 So here is a question, if a sin is a sin, why not always choose #1?

+The monster conjured by Bakura, through the dark passions from spiritual vengeance, is called the Diabound Kernel.
+Its base form is that of a gray statuesque winged anthromorphic human with a serpent for the lower half.
+A common pose of the serpent is in a circular formation, signifying the karmic-derived Ouroboros.
+Behind the aesthetics of the Ouroboros lies millennia of civil wars, betrayals, and factionalism.